MicrosoftDocs/win32/desktop-src/WinHttp/using-the-winhttprequest-com-object.md

 ---
-Description: The WinHTTP API provides support for script programming. ms.assetid: 838e3775-48af-4d19-a9b1-b3f7e2583a51
+description: The WinHTTP API provides support for script programming. ms.assetid: 838e3775-48af-4d19-a9b1-b3f7e2583a51
 title: Using the WinHttpRequest COM Object ms.topic: article